VVUQ · Module 6 of 10

 The core idea

-aleatory: inherent variability, irreducibleepistemic: lack of knowledge, reducibleutotal = √(ualeatory2 + uepistemic2)Uncertainty quantification begins by naming where the uncertainty comes from and what kind it is.
-Aleatory uncertainty is the intrinsic variability of a system, the scatter in material strength between nominally identical parts, the turbulence in a flow, the roughness of a surface.
-It is a property of the world and cannot be reduced by learning more; it can only be characterised, usually as a probability distribution.
-Epistemic uncertainty is a lack of knowledge on the analyst's part: a poorly known parameter, an untested boundary condition, or model-form uncertainty from approximations in the equations themselves.
-It is reducible, more experiments, finer models, or better data can shrink it.
-The distinction is practical, not academic: if a dominant uncertainty is epistemic, the right response is to invest in reducing it; if it is aleatory, no study will help and the design must simply accommodate the scatter.
-Independent sources combine in quadrature into a total, and knowing the split tells you how much of that total could, in principle, be removed.
+aleatory: variability treated as random in this modelepistemic: incomplete knowledge or representationutotal = √(ualeatory2 + uepistemic2)Uncertainty quantification begins by naming where the uncertainty comes from and what kind it is.
+Aleatory uncertainty is variability treated as random in the current model: the scatter in material strength between nominally identical parts, the turbulence in a flow, the roughness of a surface.
+It is usually characterised by a probability distribution.
+Epistemic uncertainty is incomplete knowledge or representation: a poorly known parameter, an untested boundary condition, or model-form uncertainty from approximations in the equations themselves.

 The skills, taught in order